ggailbr/MANET-Testbed/README.md

 Netlink is used to communicate between user and kernel-space on the Linux nodes, thus allowing for API development to take place without the need to develop a Kernel module.
 Then, libnetfilter-queue is used to work with Netfilter to queue packets of interest into user-space so that the testbed user can access packets, make a verdict on them (using a function unique to the routing protocol they want to test), and then allow the Kernel to take the appropriate action for the packet.

 Further development on this API requires knowledge of Linux sockets, Netfilter, and Netlink.
 Documentation and examples for these tools can be limited.
-The `Examples\` directiory contains the best examples I could find, none of which are my own code.
+The `Examples\` directory contains the best examples I could find, none of which are my own code.
 Otherwise, the best resource for Netfilter can be found at: https://www.netfilter.org/projects/libnetfilter_queue/

 This API is to be used as a dynamic library that is linked to a specific executable during compilation.
 In addition, the tools used within the library include Netlink, Netfilter, Broadcast UDP Sockets, and iptables, which all required sudo-permissons, leading to a specific required build process: